Children at Trinity

 Children in Worship

-Children are also welcome in the worship service, even when they are making noise.
-The sounds of children remind us that we are members of a new family in Christ, called out to be a people dedicated to God’s praise.
+To parents with young children: welcome!
+You are always welcome to bring your children into the service, even when they are making noise.
+The sounds of children are the sounds of a growing church, and they remind us that we are members of a new family in Christ, called out to be a people dedicated to God’s praise.

 Children and the Sacraments

 Children are full participants in the sacramental life of Trinity.
 Under the spiritual authority of their parents, children may be admitted to both baptism and communion.

 Then children were brought to him that he might lay his hands on them and pray.
 The disciples rebuked the people, but Jesus said, “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”
 And he laid his hands on them and went away (Matthew 19:13-15).

 As Jesus commanded in his Great Commission, we baptize children and then teach them to keep his commandments (Matthew 28:16-20).
 In this we also follow the example of the Apostles, who baptized entire households and preached that the gift of Baptism and the Holy Spirit are available to believers together with their children (Acts 2:39, Acts 10, Acts 16:15, 1 Cor 1:16).